msveshnikov/autocode-ai/README.md

 ## AI Agents

-AutoCode now incorporates a system of AI agents to streamline the development process:
+AutoCode incorporates a system of AI agents to streamline the development process:

 -   SQL Migrations Agent: Writes database migrations and type files
 -   Services Agent: Creates services that interact with the database and process data
 -   API Routes Agent: Handles input validation, auth checks, and service calls for HTTP requests
 -   Tester Agent: Writes integration tests for endpoints
 -   Project Manager Agent: Orchestrates the work of other agents, builds the app, runs tests, and performs basic UI checks
+-   Landing Page Agent: Generates a visually appealing landing page for the project

 These agents work together to create a seamless development experience, allowing for faster feature implementation and easier code review processes.

+## Landing Page Generator

+AutoCode now includes a landing page generator to showcase your project:

+-   Automatically creates a responsive, mobile-friendly landing page
+-   Uses a sleek design with deep blue and cyan gradients on a black background
+-   Incorporates console-style imagery for a "matrix" theme
+-   Highlights key features and project information
+-   Customizable content based on your README.md and project structure

 ## Future Enhancements